robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

    All executed test cases get tags set with this option in addition to tags they got elsewhere.

-`Set Tags`:name: and `Remove Tags`:name: keywords
+`Set Tags`:name:, `Remove Tags`:name: and `Fail`:name: keywords
-   These `BuiltIn keywords`_ can be used to modify tags during the test execution.
+   These `BuiltIn keywords`_ can be used to manipulate tags dynamically during the test execution.

 Tags are free text, but they are normalized so that they are converted to lowercase and all spaces are removed.
 If a test case gets the same tag